 G. RE-CERTIFICATION: An applicant must be re-certified when eligibility lapses due to the length of time the applicant was waiting to receive Weatherization services.
-As a reminder, re-certification of eligibility must occur at least every 12 months.
+As a reminder, re-certification of eligibility must occur within 12 months of service.
 The Grantee must outline the method of determining re-certification in their Annual Plan for approval by DOE.

-2023 POVERTY INCOME GUIDELINES CONTIGUOUS STATES U.S. GRANTEES EFFECTIVE January 12, 2023
+2025 POVERTY INCOME GUIDELINES CONTIGUOUS STATES U.S. GRANTEES EFFECTIVE January 17, 2025